laravel-streams/streams-core/docs/en/config.md

 Configuration in PyroCMS work exactly the same as [configuration in Laravel](https://laravel.com/docs/5.1/installation#basic-configuration).

-<a name="overriding-configuration"></a>
+<a name="overriding-configuration-files"></a>
-### Overriding Configuration
+### Overriding Configuration Files

-Configuration for the streams platform and addons can be found in their respective locations but can be overridden in your root `resources` directory.

-To override configuration values for all sites / applications in your PyroCMS installation use the core override path:

-	resources/core/config

-To override configuration values for a specific site / application only:

-	resources/{app_reference}/config

-Next, append the specific override path for the package or addon.
+Addons ship with their own configuration files.
+Instead of hacking the addon files to tweak these lines, you may override them by placing your own files in the `resources` directory.

-To override configuration found in the streams platform use `streams`:
+To override configuration files from the streams platform, use `resources/core/config/streams` or `resources/{$appReference}/config/streams`.

-	resources/core/config/streams

-	resources/{app_reference}/config/streams

-To override configuration found in a specific addon use `{vendor}/{slug}-{type}` similar to the addon's vendor directory and containing directory.

-	resources/core/config/anomaly/posts-module

-	resources/{app_reference}/config/anomaly/posts-module

-Lastly, copy the config file to the above location and modify as needed!

-For example, you can override the configuration value for `streams::addons.eager` by adding your own `addons.php` configuration file:

-	resources/core/config/streams/addons.php

-Within the `addons.php` file you can define your own `eager` value:

-	<?php

-	return [
-	    'eager' => [
-	    	'example.module.foo'
-	    ]
-	];

-You can view available configuration for Streams Platform in `vendor/anomaly/streams-platform/resources/config`.
-Just copy files / values in the override directory.

-You can override addon configuration in the same way.
+To override configuration files from addons, use `resources/core/config/addons/{$vendor}/{$addon}-{$type}` or `resources/{$appReference}/config/addons/{$vendor}/{$addon}-{$type}`.

+So, for example, if you need to override the configuration values in `config.php` for the `anomaly/example-module` for the `default` site, you would place a config file at: `resources/default/config/addons/anomaly/example-module/config.php`.
+In this file you should only define the configuration lines you wish to override.
+Any configuration lines you don't override will still be loaded from the addon's original configuration files.